ryanvmenezes/lawlers-law/README.md

 This oft-repeated phrase by Clippers television broadcaster Ralph Lawler has been the subject of my personal fascination for a long time.
 Now it's the subject of an L.A.
 Times story.

+It ran as the [Column One](https://www.latimes.com/sports/clippers/la-sp-col1-basketball-clippers-lawlers-law-20190416-htmlstory.html), a spot for special feature stories, on Apr.
+16, 2019.

+I also wrote a little bit about [why my background motivated me](https://www.latimes.com/columnone/la-sp-col1-lawlers-law-basketball-math-20190416-story.html) to do this deep dive.

 The code and data contained here outline my process for the analysis behind the story.
 I used python (version 3.6) and R (3.4).

 ## Part 1: Getting the data